-Middle market investment banks are financial institutions or intermediaries that deal mostly with mid-market firms, specifically for raising debt or equity capital as well as mergers and acquisitions.
-Middle market firms are mid-size businesses having annual revenues from $10M up to $500M and 100 to 2000 employees.
-Some of the popular, middle market investment banks are Robert W. Baird, Piper Jaffray & Co, Needham & Co, and Stifel Financial Corp.
+Middle market investment banks are financial institutions or intermediaries that deal mostly with mid-market firms, specifically for raising debt or equity capital, as well as mergers and acquisitions.
+Middle market firms are mid-size businesses having annual revenues from $10 million up to $500 million and 100 to 2,000 employees.
+Some of the most well-known middle-market investment banks are Robert W. Baird, Piper Jaffray & Co, Needham & Co, and Stifel Financial Corp.

-How are Middle Market Investment Banks Identified?
+Criteria for Middle Market Investment Banks

 A middle market investment bank is one of the broader categories under investment banking operations.
 The other categories are bulge bracket banks and boutique banks.

-- Size of dealings or transactions with middle market firms range from $10M to $500M
+Deal size – Deals or transactions with mid-market firms generally range from $10 million to $500 million

-- Has a strong local presence but lacks in international exposure compared to a bulge bracket bank that has a multitude of overseas branches and offices worldwide
+Geographic focus – Middle market investment banks typically have a strong local presence but lack international exposure compared to a bulge bracket bank that has a multitude of overseas branches and offices worldwide

-How are Middle Market Investment Banks Classified?
+How Are Middle Market Investment Banks Classified?

 List of Middle Market Investment Banks

-Middle market investment banks interact with middle market firms with annual revenue of less than $1B and a deal size of less than $500M.
+Middle market investment banks interact with middle-market firms with annual revenue of less than $1 billion and a deal size of less than $500 million.

 Here is a list of the top seven middle market investment banks: